 Zr + 2H2O→ZrO2 + 2H2

-resulting in formation of solid oxide on the metal’s surface.
+resulting in the formation of solid oxide on the metal’s surface.

-Hydrogen embrittlement is also of very high importance for high temperature steam oxidation of zirconium alloys.
+Hydrogen embrittlement is also very important for high-temperature steam oxidation of zirconium alloys.